amitofsk/dandy/docs/Dandy.md

         led.value(False)
     time.sleep(1)
 ```
 The fourth line tells the RPi that we will call GP16 (pin 21) the name `button`.
 This line also says `button` will be an input.
-The `Pin.PULL_DOWN` option connects this pin to an internal resistor so that when nothing is connected to it, the pin will be at zero volts.
+The `Pin.PULL_DOWN` option connects this pin to an internal resistor so that when nothing is connected to it, the pin will be low.
 <br><br>
 The fifth line tells the RPi that we will call GP25, the internal LED, the name `led`.
 This line also says `led` will be an output.
 <br><br>When you run this example and hold down the pushbutton wired to the RPi, the program prints `T`.
 Otherwise it prints `F`.